LLNL/MahonFitting/README.md

 The correlation value column (Column 5) is optional.
 If you do not provide a fifth column, correlation values are assumed to be 0.
 If you would like to have a header column, the first entry of that column has to start with a # (as a comment line).
 The testfiles that are provided are the files that come from the dataset published in Mahon (1996) and can be used for validation.
+**Important: Do not use UTF-8 encoding when exporting your data to .txt or .csv**
 ### Running a regression
 If you want to calculate a regression, please follow this procedure.
 We assume you have prepared a file *data.txt* that is prepared as described above.